Nationwide Superannuation Fund - Employer Sponsored Division MySuperInformation shown is for the balanced option.

-The fund is MySuper authorised, and from September 2013, the existing Diversified option is the default MySuper offering for members who don't exercise investment choice.
+The fund is MySuper authorised, and from September 2013, the existing Diversified option is the default MySuper offering for members who don't make an investment choice.
 Choice members have access to the full investment menu consisting of four Multi Sector options, including a Socially Responsible Investment option, and a Cash option.
-The default Diversified option underperformed the SuperRatings Index in 2015 and over the long term.
+The MySuper Diversified option outperformed the SuperRatings Index in 2016; however, underperformance over the longer term remains evident.

-NSF Super's fees are lower than the industry average across medium and large account balances assessed.
+NSF Super's fees are higher than the industry average for small account balances, but lower than the average for medium and large account balances assessed.
 Switching fees do apply, however members are entitled to one free investment switch each year.

-Members working the minimum required 30 hours per week automatically receive standard Death and Death/TPD.
+Members automatically receive standard Death and Death/TPD, or limited cover if they are not working 30 hours or more per week.
 The fund also offers unlimited Death cover and up to $5 million TPD cover.
 Voluntary Income Protection (up to a maximum of $30,000 per month) provides 85% salary coverage over 2 years or to age 65, with a choice of 3 waiting periods.
-The fund may also provide rehabilitation expense benefit of up to 6 times the amount of the monthly Income Protection cover subject to conditions.
+A rehabilitation expense benefit of up to 6 times the amount of monthly Income Protection cover is also available (subject to conditions).

 The fund website is simple and well designed, with segmented areas providing easy access to tools and relevant information.
 Members and employers are offered a secure online facility which allows various online transactions.